mrksbnch/chck-imgs/README.md

      * @return {Promise.<{{path: String, status: String}}>}
      */
     chckImgs('img.jpg', 'img2.jpg').then(function(imgs) {
         // All images are either loaded or failed to load.
-If necessary, you can loop over the
-        // `imgs` array to check the `status`
     });
 ```